ArduPilot/ardupilot_wiki/plane/source/docs/quadplane_rtl.rst

 for an altitude set by :ref:`Q_RTL_ALT <Q_RTL_ALT>`.

-Once the return point is reached the aircraft begins to descend and land, exactly as described in the VTOL RTL mode above.
+Once the return point is reached the aircraft begins to descend and land, exactly as described in the VTOL RTL mode below.

 :ref:`Q_RTL_MODE <Q_RTL_MODE>` = 2
 ----------------------------------